Home

 Vegan Cheese -n- Chive Mini Muffins

-These are my most favoritest little vegan muffins.
+These are my most favoritest little muffins.
 Totally yummy and adorable.
 But there's a lot of pre-packaged ingredients, so I recommend them only for special occasions.
-If you're new to vegan baking, though, give these a try since they are nearly foolproof.
+If you're new to baking, though, give these a try since they are nearly foolproof.

-• 3/4 cup Earth Balance
+• 3/4 cup organic Earth Balance

 • 2 cups non-dairy cheddar cheese